All Power Labs

-All Power Labs (APL) is a renewable energy company based in Berkeley, California.
+All Power Labs (APL) is a renewable energy company based in Berkeley, California, USA.
 The firm designs and manufactures biomass gasifiers and builds and markets small-scale (15–150 kW) electrical generators fueled by these gasifiers.
 By 2013, they reached an installed base of 500 machines in approximately 40 countries; As of 2015, APL employed 30 staff, including engineering, manufacturing, management, sales, and technical support staff, on the site of the former Shipyard, an approximately 20,000 sq.ft. facility that includes APL’s offices, R&D, manufacturing and production facilities.

 History

 Jim Mason and Jessica Hobbs founded APL in 2007 on the site of, and based on, the work of the former Shipyard.
 The Shipyard was a collaborative art-development space established in 2001 by Mason in a dozen shipping-container workspaces assembled around a small machine shop in West Berkeley.
 Containers were rented out to artists, engineers and scientists he selected mostly from among his collaborators on art projects for the Burning Man festival.
 Unable to get approval for a grid-power connection due to building code issues, the Shipyard community assembled an off-grid power system combining 2 kW of used photovoltaic panels, a 4000 amp hour surplus telecommunication battery bank, a pair of used diesel generators running on biodiesel made in an on-site biodiesel-reactor facility, and began experimenting with biomass gasification as a potential power source.

 APL's initial goal was education and experimentation in open-source alternative energy technologies, to create a do-it-yourself (DIY) power-hacking culture.
 The first year, they limited their focus to open-source development of biomass gasification technology, and produced a range of open-source DIY Gasifier Experimenters Kits (GEK), whose plans and CAD files were made available online.
 By 2013 they had abandoned the open-source model and limited production to proprietary, patent-protected energy products, by 2015 they had establishing a board of directors including renewable energy academic and biomass-power business advocates.